I See Stars: Return to touring and The Wheel (2019–present)

 On February 1, 2019, the band announced that they would be a part of Kayzo's "Doghouse Takeover Presents: Unleashed" tour, an electronic and metal crossover tour with many fellow acts from the alternative metal scene and electronic scene.
 Along with the announcement the band revealed their excitement for the tour stating that they have always done a lot of interesting line-ups on their headliners in the past but are excited to be helping Kayzo with pushing boundaries in the music scene.

 On July 26, the band announced a small acoustic tour to honor the 10th anniversary of their debut album, 3-D, releasing the following statement: "We were just kids when we wrote 3D.
 This record birthed the beautiful life we are blessed to live & the incredible experiences that have come with it.
 Can't wait to do some shows strictly dedicated to this album front to back acoustically!
 This is just round one.
 So if you don't see your city on here don't stress out.
 Much more coming!"

-Throughout 2019, guitarist Brent Allen began playing pedal steel guitar with Detroit alt-country outfit, Teddy Roberts and the Mouths.
-In March 2019, the group supported MewithoutYou and Tigers Jaw for a string of shows.
-The following month, the band released their debut LP entitled, "Never Wanna Die", independently.

 On August 2, the band announced that they would be appearing on Our Last Night's "Let Light Overcome the Darkness Tour" at the beginning of November.
 They appeared alongside fellow rock acts The Word Alive and Ashland.
 On November 19, while on the North American headlining tour Our Last Night released their cover of the Lewis Capaldi song "Someone You Loved" alongside Telle of The Word Alive, Asia of Ashland and Devin from I See Stars.

 In February 2021, it was confirmed on the band's manager, Nick Walter's Instagram page that the band was recording at Magic Door Recording with mixing being done by David Bendeth and Luke Holland returning on the drums.
 Walter declared that after a month and a half of recording, the album was through the recording process and ready for mixing.

 On May 16, 2023, the band released two new singles, "Anomaly" and "Drift".
 On September 8, the band released another new single "Are We Even?".

 On August 1, 2024, the band released a new single "Split".

-In a conversation with It's Not A Phase Podcast at Slam Dunk Festival, vocalist Devin Oliver confirmed a new album will be released in August 2025.
-That album, titled The Wheel, was eventually released on September 12, 2025.
+In a conversation with It's Not A Phase Podcast at Slam Dunk Festival, Devin Oliver confirmed a new album would be released in August 2025.
+That album, titled The Wheel, was released on September 12, 2025.
 A music video for the song "Carry On for You" was released on the same day.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.